pmc-a/petermcaree-blog/content/posts/2018-10-29--unlocking-the-power-of-chatbots/index.md

 -- photo of DNP? --

-One of the most important characteristics of chatbots is that they are adaptive and versatile.
+One of the most important characteristics of chatbots is that they are **adaptive and versatile**.
 No matter what industry you are in or who your target audience is - nine times out of ten, a chatbot can fit right into your solution.

 Whether you are wishing to engage more users with your service or automate an existing process, a chatbot can be as simple or as complex as you make it.

+## Ok, so how are these bots made then?

+Since the increase in popularity around chatbots, there has naturally been an increase in the number of ways they can be developed.
+There are a number of frameworks and SDKs out in the wild that can be used to build your bot.
+Most notably, four of the major players all have some sort of framework or SDK released which can be used: Microsoft, Google, Amazon and Facebook.

+I've mainly been focusing on using Microsoft's offering - [MS Bot Framework](https://dev.botframework.com/).
+It offers a really nice SDK for both Node.js and C#.
+Having just released a new major version (v4) of the Node.js SDK, it welcomes a lot of awesome changes - wraps up a lot of functionality it nice classes, provides a lot of interfaces to abstract most of the low-level logic away from the user.

+Working primarily with the Node offering of the SDK, it has good resources and there are a good few examples that they provide via GitHub repos.

+However, the documentation for the SDK isn't quite there yet - it's still a work in progress, so I'm sure it'll be up to speed fairly soon.
+Saying that, the documentation is still useful and a good reference point, I've found using them along with some of the sample repos to be a good pairing.

 ## Summary